agh-glk/fcs/docs/source/crawler/crawler.rst

       Puts links package into queue.

-      :param string link_package: Package of links to put into queue.
+      :param list link_package: Package of links to put into queue.
+Each package is a list containing the following information: package ID, links to crawl, Task Server's (i.e. package sender) address, MIME type of data to crawl.

    .. py:method:: get_stats(seconds)